Robin-WZQ/Xi-Meng-Dataset/README.md

 ## Dataset-ALL

 Here, we provide the dataset used to train our model.
-The dataset consists of 489 high-quality traditional Chinese landscape paintings sketch(中国山水画轮廓).
-All paintings are sized 512x512 and converted to binary format.
+The dataset consists of 489 high-quality traditional Chinese landscape paintings sketches(中国山水画轮廓).
+All paintings are resized to 512x512 and converted to binary format.
 All paintings are drew by human artists.

 Compare with other datasets, These paintings are the first step of drawing a Landscape painting (without any colorization, just lines)